noeddi2be/2048aigs/README.md

 }
 ```

-I thought it would be easier to work with one-dimensional arrays, so i chose to store a single row in each dto.
+I thought it would be easier to work with one-dimensional arrays, so i chose to store a single row in each DTO.
 I also wanted to transfer the 'local score' of each row, so I included it in the dto.

-Next i needed a method to consolidate the numbers to the end of a row, as well as to the beginning of a row.
-The good thing is, because i work in one dimension, no matter if the consolidation is horizontal or vertical, it is always either consolidation to the start, or to the end -> two methods for all 4 directions.
+Next I needed a method to consolidate the numbers to the end of a row, to the beginning of a row, to the end of a column and to the beginning of a column to cover all directions.
+The good thing was, because I chose work in one dimension, no matter if the consolidation is horizontal or vertical, it is always either consolidation to the start, or to the end -> two methods for all 4 directions.
 This was pretty tricky to implement correctly, I therefore created some tests to ensure proper functioning of the code.
-The tests are not fully covering the code, but were sufficient for my use case.
+The tests are not providing full coverage, but they were sufficient for my use case.
 After each consolidation, i return a DTO with the updated array.

 ```java